-Homeownership Project: In the competitive AHP established pursuant to the requirements of § 1291.5 of the AHP regulations, the acquisition, construction, or rehabilitation of an Owner-occupied Unit by or for very low-income or low- or moderate-income households.
-A household must have an income meeting the income targeting commitments in the approved AHP application at the time it is qualified by the project sponsor for participation in the project.
+Homeownership Project: In the competitive AHP established pursuant to the requirements of the AHP regulations, the acquisition, construction, or rehabilitation of an Owner-occupied Unit by or for very low-income or low- or moderate-income households.
+A household must have an eligible income meeting the income targeting commitments in the approved AHP application at the time it is qualified by the project sponsor for participation in the project.

-For purposes of the competitive AHP, a Homeownership Project would include an Owner-occupied Unit in a single-family or multifamily building, including condominiums and manufactured housing.
+For purposes of the competitive AHP, a Homeownership Project includes one or more owner-occupied units in a single-family or multifamily building, including condominiums, cooperative housing, and manufactured housing.
 Projects that include "lease -to-own" terms of sale, and at the Bank's discretion cooperative housing projects, would be treated as Rental Projects for purpose of competitive AHP application and monitoring.

-Homeownership Down Payment Program: A program established by the Bank under which the Bank disburses a direct subsidy pursuant to the requirements of § 1291.6 of the AHP regulations.
+Homeownership Down Payment Program: A noncompetitive program established by the Bank under which the Bank disburses a direct subsidy pursuant to the requirements of § 1291.40 - § 1291.44 of the AHP regulations.